Mariia-Strykalo/ecommerce-transaction-dataset-analysis/README.md

 - Viewing top spenders among the youngest and oldest users
 - Saving a full formatted analysis report to a text file

-This interactive approach allows the user to explore the dataset step by step instead of viewing all results at once.
+This interactive approach allows the user to explore the dataset step by step instead of viewing all results at once (the project was extended with an interactive menu interface after the video demo was recorded).

 Future improvements may include demographic analysis such as more detailded age / country-based purchasing patterns, defining top 5 customer who made the biggest purchases accross all categories.
 Defining most popular payment method.